Fiscal year: Austria

 In Austria, the fiscal year is the calendar year, 1 January to 31 December.

 Bangladesh

 In Bangladesh, the fiscal year is 1 July to the next 30 June.

 Belarus

 In Belarus, the fiscal year is the calendar year, 1 January to 31 December.

 Brazil

 In Brazil, the fiscal year is the calendar year, 1 January to 31 December.

 Bulgaria

 In Bulgaria, the fiscal year is the calendar year, 1 January to 31 December, both for personal income tax and for corporate taxes.

 Canada

 In Canada, the government's financial year is 1 April to 31 March.
+However, the fiscal calendar was changed in 2025, under Prime Minister Mark Carney.